pmorgan3/MongoBackup/README.md

 Password=mongo_admin_password
 ```

+If you want to use environment variables instead of pasting your information in plain text, run the script using the ```--environment``` flag.
+And have your credentials.txt file store your variable names instead of their values.

 ## Deployment

 This script is built to run on most unix systems.
 As long as you have a unix based terminal and mongodb tools installed you should be fine.